-If you need care for any reason, please contact a clinic first.
+If you need care for any reason, please contact a clinic.
 Find a clinic.

 We are open to help you with COVID-19 concerns, routine and immediate medical needs, emergency and non-urgent dental care, or support for stress, worry and anxiety.
-Appointments are available by phone or in person--interpretation services are available.
-You must be in Washington state at the time of your phone appointment (see below if you are currently out of state).
+Interpretation services are available.
+You must be in Washington state at the time of your video appointment.

 Clinic phone numbers